Intoxicated Firearm Possession Endangering Safety Per Wisconsin Statute 941.20

 In Wisconsin, intoxicated firearm possession is a Class A misdemeanor that could result in up to a $10,000 fine and/or a prison term not to exceed 9 months.
 This charge is often paired with OWI (Operating While Intoxicated - 1st offense, or 2nd offense OWI) which under some circumstances is a felony.

 Fines & Penalties for Firearm Possession While Intoxicated: What You Need to Know

-If you are caught carrying or operating a gun while under the influence of an intoxicant (such as alcohol, marijuana, or restricted controlled substances), you could be facing serious and life-changing penalties.
-Under the influence means, in this case, drinking enough alcohol to impair the clear judgement and steady hand needed to safely handle a firearm.
+If you are caught carrying or operating a gun while under the influence of an intoxicant (such as alcohol, marijuana, or restricted controlled substances), you could be facing life-changing penalties.
+Under the influence means, in this case, drinking enough alcohol to impair the clear judgment and steady hand needed to safely handle a firearm.
 The charge is “Endangering Safety by Use of a Dangerous Weapon While Intoxicated” 941.20(1) (b).
 You are only guilty if you are convicted.

-Intoxicated possession of a firearm is a Class A misdemeanor in Wisconsin.
-Penalties include:
+Intoxicated possession of a firearm is a Class A misdemeanor in Wisconsin, punishable by: